 - 3.1 There are two senior tiers of planning legislation and guidance that it will be necessary for the LNDP to follow: - The National Planning Policy Framework (NPPF) This is national legislation that Local and Neighbourhood Plans must follow.
-It states: 'Neighbourhood planning gives communities the power to develop a shared vision for their area.
-Neighbourhood plans can shape, direct and help to deliver sustainable development, by influencing local planning decisions as part of the statutory development plan.
-Neighbourhood plans should not promote less development than set out in the strategic policies for the area, or undermine those strategic policies. - The CLP This is the adopted Local Plan for the county. - 3.2 The LNDP has been prepared in accordance with the NPPF, the CLP, Neighbourhood Planning Regulations 2012 and the European Directive on Strategic Environmental Assessment 2004, compliance with the Regulations and Directive is set out in the accompanying Basic Conditions Statement. - 3.3 This LNDP will be subject to an independent examination.
+It states: 'Neighbourhood planning gives communities direct power to develop a shared vision for their neighbourhood and deliver the sustainable development they need.
+Neighbourhood Plans must be in general conformity with the strategic policies of the Local Plan, neighbourhood plans should reflect these policies and neighbourhoods should plan positively to support them.
+Neighbourhood Plans and Orders should not promote less development than set out in the Local Plan or undermine its strategic policies' - The Cornwall Local Plan: This is the adopted Local Plan for the county. - 3.2 The LNDP has been prepared in accordance with the NPPF, the CLP, Neighbourhood Planning Regulations 2012 and the European Directive on Strategic Environmental Assessment 2004, compliance with the Regulations and Directive is set out in the accompanying Basic Conditions Statement. - 3.3 This LNDP will be subject to an independent examination.
 It must demonstrate that the policies contained are consistent with the basic conditions as set out in the Regulations.